BrgochGroup/DqBpredictor/README.md

 ### 📄 Define the Prediction Set

-Prepare an Excel file titled `To_predict.xlsx` with a `"Formula"` column and 15 additional feature columns.
+Prepare an Excel file titled `To_predict.xlsx` with a `"Formula"` column and 15 additional feature columns including conc. of Cr3+ (x)
 Refer to the example provided in the repository.

 ---